Before reviewing how to draw a piping and instrumentation diagram (P&ID), let’s review a couple of key concepts.

 - Weather shield and tubing specifications

 In general, P&IDs show the relationship between instruments, piping, and equipment to describe an overall process.

 They vary in complexity and can take many different forms, ranging from hand drawn to software drawn.

 To draw a P&ID, there are 8 simple steps to help depict the process, involving the inputs, outputs and components of the system.

 Remember to familiarize yourself with abbreviations, component codes and diagram basics before you start.

-Reach out if you need help configuring your engineering operations or project for remote collaboration.
+Reach out if you need help solving an engineering challenge or configuring teams for remote collaboration.